Criterion of unrecognizability of a finite group by its Gruenberg-Kegel graph

 \section{Abstract}

-The Gruenberg--Kegel graph $\Gamma(G)$ associated with a finite group $G$ has as vertices the prime divisors of $|G|$, with an edge from $p$ to $q$ if and only if $G$ contains an element of order $pq$.
+The Gruenberg--Kegel graph $\Gamma(G)$ associated with a finite group $G$ is an undirected graph without loops and multiple edges whose vertices are the prime divisors of $|G|$ and in which vertices $p$ and $q$ are adjacent in $\Gamma(G)$ if and only if $G$ contains an element of order $pq$.
 This graph has been the subject of much recent interest; one of our goals here is to give a survey of some of this material, relating to groups with the same Gruenberg--Kegel graph.
 However, our main aim is to prove several new results.
 Among them are the following. \begin{itemize} \item There are infinitely many finite groups with the same Gruenberg--Kegel graph as the Gruenberg--Kegel of a finite group $G$ if and only if there is a finite group $H$ with non-trivial solvable radical such that $\Gamma(G)=\Gamma(H)$. \item There is a function $F$ on the natural numbers with the property that if a finite $n$-vertex graph whose vertices are labelled by pairwise distinct primes is the Gruenberg--Kegel graph of more than $F(n)$ finite groups, then it is the Gruenberg--Kegel graph of infinitely many finite groups.
-(The function we give satisfies $F(n)=O(n^7)$, but this is probably not best possible.) \item If a finite graph $\Gamma$ whose vertices are labelled by pairwise distinct primes is the Gruenberg--Kegel graph of only finitely many finite groups, then all such groups are almost simple; moreover, $\Gamma$ has at least three pairwise non-adjacent vertices, and $2$ is non-adjacent to at least one odd vertex. \item Groups whose power graphs, or commuting graphs, are isomorphic have the same Gruenberg--Kegel graph. \item The groups ${^2}G_2(27)$ and $E_8(2)$ are uniquely determined by the isomorphism types of their Gruenberg--Kegel graphs. \end{itemize} In addition, we consider groups whose Gruenberg--Kegel graph has no edges.
+(The function we give satisfies $F(n)=O(n^7)$, but this is not best possible.) \item If a finite graph $\Gamma$ whose vertices are labelled by pairwise distinct primes is the Gruenberg--Kegel graph of only finitely many finite groups, then all such groups are almost simple; moreover, $\Gamma$ has at least three pairwise non-adjacent vertices, and each vertex is non-adjacent to at least one other vertex, in particular, $2$ is non-adjacent to at least one odd vertex. \item Groups whose power graphs, or commuting graphs, are isomorphic have the same Gruenberg--Kegel graph. \item The groups ${^2}G_2(27)$ and $E_8(2)$ are uniquely determined by the isomorphism types of their Gruenberg--Kegel graphs. \end{itemize} In addition, we consider groups whose Gruenberg--Kegel graph has no edges.
 These are the groups in which every element has prime power order, and have been studied under the name \emph{EPPO groups}; completing this line of research, we give a complete list of such groups.